MileHacker Logo

 • Historical Districts & Architecture:

-Sanur keeps some older Balinese architecture, especially in traditional compounds and guesthouses set back from the main road.
+Sanur keeps certain older Balinese architecture, especially in traditional compounds and guesthouses set back from the main road.
 The area around the Inna Grand Bali Beach shows the architectural style of early tourism development on the island.
 Exploring the quieter side streets may reveal these charming older structures.

 • Religious & Spiritual Sites: